Collaboration Over Competition: Why Creative Community Makes Better Work

 We’re looking forward to seeing the work, the thinking, and the people shaping what comes next.

-Inclusive Design: A Guide for Marketers
+Inclusive Design: a Guide for Marketers & Creatives

-It’s not the work.
+It’s all useful, but it’s not the work.

 At its core, inclusive design is about recognizing the full range of human difference and designing with that complexity in mind.
 It considers ability, language, culture, gender, age, and lived experience not as edge cases, but as a starting point.
 As the Inclusive Design Research Centre defines it, inclusive design works best when it addresses the needs of people at the margins, because those solutions tend to benefit everyone.